wilkinghoff/sub-cluster-AdaCos/README.md

 # sub-cluster-AdaCos
-Accompanying code for the paper Sub-Cluster AdaCos: Learning Representations for Anomalous Sound Detection.
+Accompanying code for the paper "Sub-Cluster AdaCos: Learning Representations for Anomalous Sound Detection" (http://wilkinghoff.com/publications/ijcnn21_sub-cluster.pdf).

 You will need all datasets from task 2 "Unsupervised Detection of Anomalous Sounds for Machine Condition Monitoring" of DCASE 2020 (http://dcase.community/challenge2020/task-unsupervised-detection-of-anomalous-sounds) as well as Tensorflow 2.